-Analysis of the estimated construction costs indicates that this option is the most expensive financially due to mitigating environmental impacts to the Chicken Creek corridor environment and has the greatest impact on local and commuter traffic during construction.
+The 2016 Preliminary Concept Plan estimated this option as the most expensive financially due to mitigating environmental impacts to the Chicken Creek corridor environment and impact on local and commuter traffic during construction.
+However, as stated above a more detailed analysis is needed on review the two options.